tropicbliss/NodeSniper/README.md

 ### Setting up an account

 Open the file "account.yml" with a Notepad application and enter your username and password of your account.
 Enter the three security questions of your account in the fields "sq1", "sq2", and "sq3".
 Take note that order matters.
+The YAML parser can be quite picky so it will return an exception if it is of the incorrect format.

 Important info: A weird quirk of .yml files is after every colon in each field, you gotta put a space, otherwise the program will crash.
 I regret using YAML.